Europe Inc cuts jobs as economy sputters | Business

 The world's fourth largest carmaker indefinitely laid off an unspecified number of workers at its stamping plant in Michigan to mitigate impacts from supply chain issues.
 VALMET

 Valmet launched negotiations in May for temporary layoffs at its valve factory in Helsinki of up to three months, affecting about 340 employees, due to reduced orders caused by the war and China's COVID-19 restrictions.
-Source: Regulatory filings, Reuters stories and company websites (Compiled by Agata Rybska and Louise Breusch Rasmussen; Editing by Milla Nissi)
+Source: Regulatory filings, Reuters stories and company websites (Compiled by Agata Rybska and Louise Breusch Rasmussen in Gdansk; Editing by Milla Nissi)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)